USPS: Cross-Pollinating Marketing Success | ANA

 The Marketing Challenges Impacting Businesses Large and Small

 Brands have quickly come up against an oversaturated digital landscape.
 Engaging with customers and prospects is getting harder among a sea of 9.7 billion emails sent in the U.S. every day, per Statista.
 Americans are juggling content across multiple connected devices and platforms.
-Even podcasts, a coveted niche market for digital advertisers, saw penetration peak in North American markets in 2022, per eMarketer.
+Even podcasts, a coveted niche market for digital advertisers, saw penetration peak in North American markets in 2022, per Emarketer.

-Moreover, a March 2024 forecast from eMarketer predicts that U.S. digital ad spend will soar above $300 billion this year.
+Moreover, a March 2024 forecast from Emarketer predicts that U.S. digital ad spend will soar above $300 billion this year.
 But with a crowded market making it harder for a brand to be noticed, engagement waning, and budgets tightening, marketers are questioning if they're getting the same value out of that digital spend.
 How can they hope to stand out?

 Small business and enterprise marketers often approach campaigns in ways that are different from each other.
 To navigate today's marketing challenges, they can learn from each other's strengths.